 If ever-climbing identity theft rates have you worried, I’d suggest turning that angst into some smart self-defense.
 In this column, we’ll examine eight tips for making sure your identity — and all your crucial financial information — stays secure.

 What if someone is stealing from you, or ruining your credit rating, and you don’t even know it?
 It’s a must for everyone these days to monitor your credit regularly.
-Some services will charge you a fee to do this, but there’s no reason you can’t do it for free.
-The three major credit bureaus are TransUnion, Experian and Equifax.
-By ordering your credit reports from all three sources through the free annualcreditreport.com, you’ll not only see your credit scores — an important calculus when working up to, say, a home purchase — but also catch mistakes in your credit history, or worse.
-If there’s identity fraud in your history, often in the form of credit cards you never ordered or abused, it will likely show up here first.
+At the very least, check your credit score and, once a year, order your credit reports from all three sources through the free annualcreditreport.com.
+Looking over your credit report to make sure everything lines up is the only way to spot mistakes or signs of identity theft, often in the form of activity from credit cards you never ordered or used.

 We like to think we live in a trustworthy world, but I always tell those new to running their financial affairs that “email lives forever.”
 You must never, under any circumstances, send your Social Security number via an email message to anyone!
 Even if the person on the other end is honest, that email message could be accidentally forwarded, intercepted, or swiped from a person’s account by an unscrupulous co-worker.
 Email attachments such as W-9 paperwork may require you to give the number, but write it down in the attachment only — not in the body of the email.